luke-clifton/shh/README.md

 You might, for example, wrap the execution in a `nix-shell`.
 Either way, it is up to you to make sure that the compiler, and packages you require are available, either globally, or provided by the `wrapper` script.

+#### Faster Startup

+`shh` precompiles your `Shell.hs` file so that starting up `shh` is very quick on subsequent launches.
+Unfortunately, `shh` isn't quite able to detect this perfectly.
+If you see GHCi telling you that it is `Compiling Shell.hs`, and you notice the delay when starting `shh`, try manually forcing a rebuild by passing in the `--rebuild` argument to `shh`.

 #### Nix Wrapper Example